 Cereal or Muesli with Fruit, Nuts, & Plant Milk

-This post is called "Easy Vegan Meals" for a reason!
+This post is called "Lazy Vegan Recipes" for a reason!
 Many kinds of cereal are already vegan, so just check for any dairy in the ingredients first.
 You might also have to test out different types of plant milk before you find the one that suits you best, but this has to be the easiest way I can think of to easily

 I don't often buy cereal due to the high sugar content, so if you want a super easy and super healthy alternative to cereal, try making your own muesli.
 You just need rolled oats as your base, and the rest can be made with ingredients you already have in your pantry.